Locally Private Graph Neural Networks: Introduction

-\paragraph{\textbf{Problem and motivation.}} In light of these privacy constraints and (to our knowledge) for the first time, we define the problem of node data privacy, where graph nodes, which may represent human users, have potentially sensitive data in the form of feature vectors and possibly labels that are kept private, but the topology of the graph is observable from the viewpoint of a central server, whose goal is to benefit from private node data to learn a GNN over the graph, as illustrated in Figure~\ref{fig:problem}.
+\paragraph{\textbf{Problem and motivation.}} In light of these privacy constraints, we define the problem of node data privacy.
+As illustrated in Figure~\ref{fig:problem}, in this setting, graph nodes, which may represent human users, have potentially sensitive data in the form of feature vectors and possibly labels that are kept private, but the topology of the graph is observable from the viewpoint of a central server, whose goal is to benefit from private node data to learn a GNN over the graph.
 This problem has many applications in social network analysis and mobile computing.
 For example, consider a social smartphone application server, e.g., a social network, messaging platform, or a dating app.
-As this server has the data about social interactions between its users already, the graph topology is not private to the server.
+As this server already has the data about social interactions between its users, the graph topology is not private to the server.
 However, the server could potentially benefit from users' personal information, such as their phone's sensor data, list of installed apps, or application usage logs, by training a GNN using these private features to learn better user representations for improving its services (e.g., the recommendation system).
 Without any means of data protection, however, this implies that the server should collect users' personal data directly, which can raise privacy concerns.